Judiciary of India: Backlog

 The Indian judiciary is overburdened far beyond capacity with a backlog of cases.
 Nearly 1,82,000 cases have been pending for over 30 years.
 According to National Judicial Data Grid, Indian courts had 27% rise in backlog between December 2019 and April 2022.

 In 2024 India's ratio of judges to population is 21 per million people, which is one of the lowest in the world.
 In 2002, the Ministry of Law and Justice set a goal of increasing that number to 50.
 For comparison, the United States as 120.
 At the current rate, it would take 300 years for the courts to resolve current cases.
 Many people have cases pending for decades.
 As of May 2022, India has a sanctioned strength of 25,628 judges with 4.7 crore(47 million) cases pending in judiciary.

 The legal maxim justice delayed is justice denied is honored only in the breach.
 On average about 20% of approved judicial positions are vacant.
 The annual backlog increase is less than 2%.
 If the vacancies were filled, the backlog would decline.
 Minor infractions make up nearly half of pending cases.

 In 2015, some 400 vacancies were reported in the 24 high courts.
 The Supreme Court backlog is 70,572 as of May 2, 2022.
 Some 30 million cases await resolution in various courts.
 The budget allocation is a 0.2 per cent of gross domestic product.
 The judge-population ratio is 10.5 to one million, about 20% of the recommended 50 to one million.

 The government is the largest single litigant, adding cases to the docket, losing most, and then appealing to the next court.
 The Law Commission found that most such appeals were pointless.

 Jagdev claimed that the judiciary does not attract the best legal talent in part because of disparity in compensation.
 In recent years scandals have besmirched the judiciary's reputation.
-The subordinate judiciary works in appalling conditions.
+The District judiciary works in appalling conditions.